codtiger/llm-fav-resources/README.md

 ```

 - [LORA Without Regret](https://thinkingmachines.ai/blog/lora/) Batch size effect, best learning rates, layers where Lora should be applied, and lots of other practical notes for fine-tuning LLMs.

+- [Contiunal Learning by Jessy Lin](https://jessylin.com/2025/10/20/continual-learning/) Great high level overview of how continual learning can be approached through the lens of generalization from unstructured new data and intergration(choosting what to forget or keep from) old data.